YuZhang/ndn-kite/README.md

 Kite simulation on ndnSIM
 ================

-This simulates ChronoSync Mod + Kite on ndnSIM.
+This package simulates Upload, and ChronoSync Mod + Kite on ndnSIM.

-To enable Interest trace forwarding, two new fields in Interest packet are added.
+To enable Interest trace forwarding, two new optional fields are added into Interest.
-We need to install:

 `https://github.com/YuZhang/ndnSIM`

 After installing the above version of ndnSIM, we need

-first configure: (CAUTION: `--debug` cannot be omitted due to an issue)
+first configure: (CAUTION: `--debug` cannot be omitted due to an unknown issue)

 `PKG_CONFIG_PATH=/usr/local/lib/pkgconfig ./waf configure --debug`